Day 1: Entering the Highlands: Fljótshlid – Mosar (ca. 35 km)

-Day 8:Through the Smokey Valley: Landmannahellir – Hungurfit (ca. 45 km)
+Day 7:Through the Smokey Valley: Landmannahellir – Hungurfit (ca. 45 km)

 We start our day with a steep ascend into the mountains.
 When we reached Pokahryggur at about 1000 metre,, we are rewarded with a breathtaking view over the Southern Highlands, with Torfajokull, Myrdalsjokull and Eyjafjallajokull in sight.
 From there we descend into Reykjadalur, a remote valley with hot springs, small geysers and colourful mountains.
 Our ride takes us past the black obsidian lava fields of Hrafntinnusker towards the prominent table mountain Laufafell, where a hidden waterfall provides the perfect backdrop for a break.
 We are riding through a black lava desert and on the banks of the Eystri-Rangá river until we reach the cabin at Hungurfit, just North of Tindfjallajokull, our place for the night.

 Our last riding day leads us further West, with the infamous Mt.
 Hekla volcano to our right side.
 Hekla is one of the most active and most feared volcano in Iceland, the lava fields in the South date back to the 12th century.
 Constant eruptions have not only destroyed human settlements throughout the centuries but also created fertile soil.
 Our ride takes us on the slopes of Tindfjallajökull through lush farmland at the edge of lava fields and crossing the rivers Ytri-Rangá and Eystri-Rangá.
 For most parts of the day we follow the well-known Hekla Trail and ride on good riding tracks where it is easy to enjoy the tölt.
-This is the perfect day to wind down and let all the impressions from the trip sink in during the Farewell Dinner in the cabin at Foss.
+This is the perfect day to wind down and let all the impressions from the trip sink in.
+Departure to Reykjavik in the evening.